aamirafridi/jQuery.Marquee/README.md

 **PLEASE report any bugs you find.**

-For details please check the demos  http://jquery.aamirafridi.com/jquerymarquee/
+For details please check the demos at: http://jquery.aamirafridi.com/jquerymarquee/

 ----